 Want a younger, more perfect-looking you?
 Over-the-counter anti-aging creams promise to smooth out that prune face and defy gravity.
 They claim to “reduce the appearance of wrinkles,” give you a “five-minute facelift,” and “turn back the clock.”
 Looking past the outer layer of dead skin cells, you find an inner layer of living tissue called the dermis.

-The fibroblast cells are complex at work, manufacturing the fibrous proteins, collagen, and elastin.
-Collagen fibers are like support cables on a bridge, holding up the skin to keep it firm and wrinkle-free.
+The fibroblast cells are complex, manufacturing the fibrous proteins, collagen, and elastin.
+Collagen fibers are like bridge-support cables, holding up the skin to keep it firm and wrinkle-free.
 Elastin is flexible and stretchy, allowing the skin to stretch and snap back to its original shape.
 Fibroblasts make less collagen, and elastin loses structure and flexibility.

 How do anti-wrinkle creams work?